Reading time: 14 minutes

 At the upper end of the scale, 10% of today’s retirees have more than $750,000, which should rise to 15% in 20 years.
 This group is likely to have a home and other resources to fund a comfortable retirement lifestyle.

-While the percentage in the middle, with $250,000 to $750,000 will double from around 25% now to 50% over the next two decades.
+The percentage in the middle with $250,000 to $750,000 will double from around 25% now to 50% by 2040.

 Boal says this middle group may need to access their home equity to fund the retirement lifestyle they aspire to.
-However, he says many are reluctant to downsize or take out a reverse mortgage in case they need their home to fund aged care if their health deteriorates.
+However, many are reluctant to downsize or take out a reverse mortgage in case they need their home to fund aged care if their health deteriorates.

 No such thing as a standard retirement

-But what happens if you need to replace your car, repair the roof, pay hefty out-of-pocket medical expenses, or fund aged care either in the home or a residential facility?
+But what happens if you need to replace your car, repair the roof, pay hefty out-of-pocket medical expenses or fund aged care either in the home or a residential facility?

 Bob Officer, professor emeritus at the University of Melbourne and chairman of Acorn Capital says it makes no sense to live like a pauper to hang onto your home, especially for retirees without children or dependents.
 And now that we are living longer, the ‘kids’ are often in their 60s by the time they inherit and no longer need help.
 Or at least, they may not need the full value of the family home.